Rihanna: Public image

 Rihanna has been described by the media as a pop and fashion icon, particularly since the release of Good Girl Gone Bad (2007).
 Known for her changing style and image, Rihanna's music and fashion choices have been closely followed by the media.
 In 2009, New York magazine described her early look as that of "a cookie-cutter teen queen" and praised her ability to shift appearances with ease.
 Around the time of her second album A Girl Like Me (2006), critics often compared her style and sound to that of Beyoncé.
-When asked about the comparisons, Rihanna told Look magazine that while she admired Beyoncé and felt honored to be mentioned alongside her, they were different performers with their own approaches.
-Speaking later with Oprah on Next Chapter, she explained that Def Jam's early attempts to mold her into a "pop princess" made her feel boxed in, saying the label had a clear image for her without first allowing her to find her own identity.
+When asked about the comparisons, Rihanna told Look magazine that while she admired Beyoncé and felt honoured to be mentioned alongside her, they were different performers with their own approaches.
+Speaking later with Oprah on Next Chapter, she explained that Def Jam's early attempts to mould her into a "pop princess" made her feel boxed in, saying the label had a clear image for her without first allowing her to find her own identity.

-With the release of her third album Good Girl Gone Bad (2007), Rihanna abandoned her innocent image in favor of a sharper, edgier style.
+With the release of her third album Good Girl Gone Bad (2007), Rihanna abandoned her innocent image in favour of a sharper, edgier style.
 Her bob haircut, which became emblematic of the era, was inspired by Charlize Theron's look in the film Æon Flux (2005).
 Nico Amarca of Highsnobiety later observed that Rihanna had undergone "one of the most significant aesthetic metamorphoses the world ha[d] ever seen".
 Her appearance and fashion have changed repeatedly since then, and each shift has often become associated with her artistic identity.
 Rihanna has credited her mother as the earliest inspiration for her love of fashion, recalling how she admired her getting dressed as a child.
 She has said that her own approach to style is about taking risks and finding unusual silhouettes.
 Jess Cartner-Morley of The Guardian called her wardrobe "the most talked-about, influential and dissected in pop", stating that whatever she wears is quickly reproduced in mainstream fashion.